wlljm/Horiseo/README.md

 # Horiseon
 Refactoring, modify, to meet a certain standards or implement new technology.
 To make the website more accesible for everyone.
-Adhere to scout rule, leave code cleaner
+Adhere to scout rule, leave code cleaner.
 So website is optimized for search engines